 A medium to large sized tree native to North Dakota.
 Very hardy and adaptive to the ND climate.
 Mature height is 40 to 60 feet.
-The dark purple fruit is eaten by many birds and mammals and is an excellent tree for wildlife.
+The dark purple fruit are eaten by many birds and mammals making Hackberry an excellent tree for wildlife.